renato1010/hero-digital-challenge/README.md

 Then fill in required form fields and hit _submit_ button

-The response from server will be shown instead of Form.
+The server response will be displayed instead of the form.
-In order to handle response OK and response Error
+To handle the OK response and the Error response
-in server logic stablish a random number generator that roughly render
+in the server logic set up a random number generator that makes approximately
-50% success and 50% error responses
+50% of correct answers and 50% of error answers

 ```typescript
 export const handlers = [